North Carolina Women's Right to Know Act: Support

 Although many have voiced their opposition to the law, there are also many who are in favor of such a regulation.
 It is clear through the veto override that NC legislators are, for the most part, in favor of the "Right to Know Act".
 "The state's Republican-led General Assembly passed the law this summer, overriding a veto by Democratic Governor Perdue.
 North Carolina is the third state to approve a law requiring that a woman be shown an ultrasound before her abortion".
-"Barbara Holt, president of North Carolina Right to Life and a supporter of the new law, said the ultrasound requirement will help women make fully informed decisions."The ultrasound is a window into the womb and the opportunity for this mother to get scientifically accurate information about a procedure that is going to have great consequences for her and for her child.
+"Barbara Holt, president of North Carolina Right to Life and a supporter of the new law, said the ultrasound requirement will help women make fully informed decisions."The ultrasound is a window into the womb and the opportunity for this mother to get scientifically accurate information about a procedure that is going to have great consequences for her and her child.
 It's a life or death decision," Holt said.